 Like many other chronic diseases, addiction can be treated.
 Fortunately, the availability of treatments to manage opiate addiction and the promise from research of new and effective behavioral and pharmacological therapies.
 Altogehter provides hope for individuals who suffer from addiction and for those around them.
 For example, buprenorphine, approved by the Food and Drug Administration (FDA) in 2002, provides a less addictive alternative to methadone maintenance.
 This reduces cravings with only mild withdrawal symptoms, and can be prescribed in the privacy of a doctor’s office.

 The National Institute on Drug Abuse (NIDA) has developed this publication.
 Hoping to provide an overview of the state of heroin abuse and addiction.
 We further hope this compilation of scientific information on heroin will help to inform readers.
 Especially about the harmful effects of heroin abuse and addiction as well as assist in prevention and treatment efforts.

 National Institute on Drug Abuse

 Heroin is an illegal , highly addictive drug.
 It is both the most abused and the most rapidly acting of the opiates.
 Heroin is processed from morphine, a naturally occurring substance extracted from the seed pod of certain varieties of poppy plants.
-It is typically sold as a white or brownish powder or as the black sticky substance known on the streets as “black tar heroin.”
-Although purer heroin is becoming more common, most street heroin is “cut” with other drugs or with substances such as sugar, starch, powdered milk, or quinine.
+It is typically sold as a white or brownish powder or as the black sticky substance.
+Also known on the streets as “black tar heroin.”
+Although purer heroin is becoming more common, most street heroin is “cut” with other drugs.
+Or with substances such as sugar, starch, powdered milk, or quinine.